aptos-labs/aptos-core/developer-docs-site/docs/tools/aptos-cli/use-cli/use-aptos-ledger.md

 ## Common Errors

 ### Error: Wrong raw transaction length
 Your raw transaction or package size is too big.
 Currently the Aptos ledger app can only support up to 20kb transaction.
+If you are using a `Ledger Nano S`, the supported transaction size will be even smaller.
 ```bash
 {
   "Error": "Unexpected error: Error - Wrong raw transaction length"